electron/electron/docs/api/browser-window.md

       loading potentially untrusted remote content to ensure the loaded content cannot tamper with the `preload` script and any Electron APIs being used.
       This option uses the same technique used by [Chrome Content Scripts][chrome-content-scripts].
+      This option is experimental and may undergo further API changes before Electron 2.0.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from